Fudgy One Bowl Brownies (Better Than Box Mix)

 Step 4 — Bake

-Spread batter evenly into the prepared pan.
+Spread brownie batter evenly into the prepared pan with a spatula.

 Bake for 30–36 minutes, or until the edges are set and the center still looks slightly soft.